 - Establishing rapport and building relationships

-- Establishing a business culture that reflects great customer service
+- Building a business culture that reflects excellent customer service

 “This was a fun, informative workshop that taught life lesson on how to improve the customer service process.
 My communication skills have been enhanced in dealing with staff and the general public.”
 Director of Parks & Recreation.
 Thomas Landek – Bridgeview Park District.